-Upon our review, the Court finds no clear error with the circuit court's findings of fact in its determination to terminate Petitioner Father's parental rights to the subject children.
-A review of the transcript for the October 11, 2012, hearing reflects that Petitioner Father impermissibly discontinued his contact and services with the DHHR.
+Upon our review, the Court finds no error with the circuit court's findings of fact in its determination to terminate Petitioner Mother's parental rights to the subject children.
+A review of the transcript for the October 11, 2012, hearing reflects testimony that Petitioner Mother has failed to obtain proper housing on her own and, rather, has continued to stay with an abusive boyfriend.
+A review of the hearing transcripts also reveals that Petitioner Mother has not succeeded in overcoming her alcoholism, which impedes her ability to parent the children.
 Our review indicates that the circuit court was presented with sufficient evidence upon which it based findings that there was no reasonable likelihood to believe that conditions of abuse and neglect could be substantially corrected in the near future, and that termination was necessary for the children's welfare.
 Pursuant to West Virginia Code § 49-6-5(a)(6), circuit courts are directed to terminate parental rights upon such findings.